VoltRipper

 The verdict

-On those current specs, it earns a VoltRipper Score of 60/100.
-That is a strong youth-bike result on our absolute scale: the G2 / CRF-E2 has a 960 Wh swappable battery, 1 kW rated / 2.5 kW max motor output, hydraulic discs, an aluminum twin-spar frame, two power stages, and a much lower current MSRP than the original CRF-E2 launch price.
+On those current specs, it earns a VoltRipper Score of 83/100.
+That is a strong youth-bike result: our Score judges the G2 / CRF-E2 as a youth MX bike, and it earns the 83 with a 960 Wh swappable battery, 1 kW rated / 2.5 kW max motor output, hydraulic discs, an aluminum twin-spar frame, two power stages, and a much lower current MSRP than the original CRF-E2 launch price.

-Read the G2 / CRF-E2's 60 as: strong within the kids/youth class, not powerful by adult-bike standards.
-The current score improved because Greenger now publishes the battery, peak power, warranty, and lower MSRP that were missing or stale in the older data.
+Read the G2 / CRF-E2's 83 as: a genuinely good youth bike that does its job well.
+It sits below the fastest youth machines because it's a 20 mph trainer-class bike rather than a quick one — but it's well above toy-tier ride-ons.
+The score also improved as Greenger published the battery, peak power, warranty, and lower MSRP that were missing or stale in the older data.

 Who it's for - and who should skip it